rancher/ecm-distro-tools/docs/releasing_rke2_explained.md

 ### Slack

 We generate a Slack thread in the #discuss-rancher-k3s-rke2-release channel, and pin it to the channel.
-The title is usually something like "RKE2 Release :thread:" where the ':thread:' will be replaced by an emoji.
+The title is usually something like "RKE2 Release :thread:".
 [Example](https://suse.slack.com/archives/C02DNASKFQB/p1657646877944789)

 ### Confluence